izenynn/libft/README.md

 My implementation of some useful C functions and some additional ones to use it in future projects of 42.

+- Status: still updating (I use libft a lot so I keep improving it)
+- Result: 125%
+- Observations: (null)

 ## How to use

 - Clone libft into your project folder